More wisdom from the late, great, John Wanamaker:

 For those of you without the benefit of flash photography (or for those who are totally confused by this long rant), not long ago I flapped my gums about why I don’t promote the “according to Hoyle” version of this whole life insurance “banking” concept (marketed by various promoters with trademarked names we can’t say in public).
-Instead, I choose to edjumucate folks through my life insurance guide, case studies, and a couple of not-so-secret projects I’m currently working on.
+Instead, I choose to edjumucate folks through my life insurance guide (including the results section) and a couple of not-so-secret projects I’m currently working on.
 This rant is sort of a followup to those previous rants because people keep

 nagging asking me about what I think about this concept.